 What to Pack for Your Visit to Zagreb

-You don’t need much to complete our free walking tour of Zagreb, Croatia, but we do recommend packing the following items for your day of sightseeing in Zagreb.
-You can find all our advice on our Packing Blog Page – and you can grab your Free Packing Checklist here!
+You don’t need much to complete our free walk of Zagreb, but we do recommend packing the following items.
+Now, grab our Free Packing Checklist and let’s go to Croatia!

-Our Zagreb walking tour may only cover 1.5 miles, but there are hills and cobblestone streets to consider.
+Our walk for Zagreb may only cover 1.5 miles, but there are hills and cobblestone streets to consider.
 Be sure to wear a pair of comfortable travel shoes to explore Old Town Zagreb!
 I like these shoes by Columbia and Kris prefers these by Merrell.

 Water Bottle & Day Pack

-There is a public fountain at the end of Opatovina Street, just before the Dolac Market where you can refill.
+There are places to purchase water along the way, but we believe it’s better to carry a collapsible water bottles and refill.
+There is a public fountain at the end of Opatovina Street, just before the Dolac Market.

 You’ll also want to carry a great day bag to organize all of your essential everyday travel items.